deepglugs/pix2pixHD_ACM/README.md

 ### Additional modifications over pix2pixHD:

-We have added support for Adaptive Instance Normalization, Spectral Normalization and added optional attention layers to both generator and discriminators.
+We have added support for Adaptive Instance Normalization (use --norm adain), Spectral Normalization and added optional attention layers to both generator and discriminators.

 ### Generating